HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments: Method

-where $\boldsymbol{p}^r_{t+\tau}$ is the predicted robot position at step $t+\tau$ over a planning horizon $H$. \item[Safety cost] ($J_{\mathrm{safe}}$).
+\textbf{Safety cost} ($J_{\mathrm{safe}}$).
 The safety cost penalizes proximity to humans over the planning horizon.
 For each human $i$, we predict the future position using a constant velocity model (CVM), and compute the distance $d^i_{t+\tau}$ between the predicted robot position and the predicted human position at horizon step $\tau$.
-And define
+The safety cost is defined as

 where $d_c$ is a collision radius, $\beta \in (0,1)$ is a discount factor that decrease the weights of future collision risks.